This post may contain affiliate links. Please see our disclosure policy.

-Pumpkin Chocolate Chip Cookie Dough Truffles are here for your next sweet craving.
-Or when you have a partial can of pumpkin to use.
-But best of all, it’s here for all of you who bake cookies purely to enjoy spoonfuls of the batter right out of the bowl!
-You’ll love that the classic cookie dough flavor gets a fall pumpkin twist, and is covered in a chocolate coating.
-Delicious, portable, easy to make, and easy to eat!
+Pumpkin Chocolate Chip Cookie Dough Truffles are here for your next sweet craving!
+Or for when you have a partial can of pumpkin to use.
+Best of all, they’re perfect for anyone who bakes cookies just to enjoy spoonful of the batter right out of the bowl!
+The classic cookie dough flavor gets a fall pumpkin twist and is coated in chocolate.
+Delicious, portable, easy to make, and fun to eat!

 Let’s keep this pumpkin party going all month!
-I can’t stop with all of the pumpkin recipes: Pumpkin Spice Granola, Pumpkin Bread with Chai Glaze, and Pumpkin Spice Coffee Creamer are just a few of the fun recipes I’ve developed in the last few weeks.
+I can’t stop with all of the pumpkin recipes.
+Some of my favorites include Pumpkin Spice Granola, Pumpkin Bread with Chai Glaze, and Pumpkin Spice Coffee Creamer.
+You can also explore all my pumpkin recipes here.

 We have another new one today!
-My Chocolate Chip Cookie Dough Truffles have been a favorite among my friends and family for a few years now.
-With my mind completely on pumpkin (starting in August), I knew it was time to pumpkin-ify my truffle recipe!
+My Chocolate Chip Cookie Dough Truffles have been a family and friends favorite for years.
+With my mind completely on pumpkin (starting in August), it was time to pumpkin-ify this fun treat!

-We start by making the cookie dough.
-Using an electric mixer, beat together the almond flour, cashew butter, coconut sugar, pumpkin puree, vanilla extract, pumpkin pie spice, and a pinch of salt.
-Now fold in the chocolate chips or cacao chips using a rubber spatula.
+Start by making the cookie dough with simple, wholesome ingredients like almond flour, cashew butter, coconut sugar, pumpkin puree, vanilla, pumpkin pie spice, and a pinch of salt.
+Fold in chocolate chips or cacao chips for a Paleo-friendly option.
+Chill the dough for at least an hour, or in the freezer for 20-30 minutes to speed things up.

 Storing:

-These truffles are best stored in the fridge, but you can also store in the freezer.
-Do not leave at room temperature, or they are a little too soft.
+These are best stored in the fridge.
+You can also freeze them.
+Avoid leaving at room temperature, as they get a little too soft.

 Pumpkin Chocolate Chip Cookie Dough Truffles